sfbennett/find-a-frog/README.md

 # Project Description

-Find a Frog is a project that I put together to practice using JavaScript to dynamically filter content in two ways: via search input and also via filter buttons.
+Find a Frog is a project that I put together to practice using JavaScript to dynamically filter content in two different ways:

+1). via search input
+2). via filter buttons

 # Technologies Used